johnburton0517/Pong/README.md

 * Player 1:
     Use Up and Down arrow keys
 * Player 2:
-    Use W and S arrow keys
+    Use W and S keys

 ![Start Screen](Images/StartScreen.PNG)